Photos from this trip can be found here.

 Upon reaching the described class 4 gully/chimney I began heading up with lots of good holds, and stayed to the left pretty much all the way to the notch.
 The only problem encountered in the gully was the wet rocks due to the lack of sunlight this late in the season, There were belay stations along the way with long webbings hanging down so I used those to aid me up the slabs and/or steps.
 It got steeper the higher I went but the holds were generally good.

-Once at the notch, it took some time figuring out a good way to drop down into the north gully to attain the upper portion of the south ridge into the exposed class ¾ gully.
-From the notch I began to see the Melakwa Lake Basin with a very faint path coming up the west gully.
-It looked like an easier route but would require entering from Denny Creek drainage and through Melakwa Lakes.
-It took about 20 minutes from the notch to summit this peak, the entire climb was more intense than I had anticipated.
-Who knew after climbing all the big mountains earlier in the season I would still feel the adrenaline rush on a smaller peak!
+Once at the notch, it took some time figuring out a good way to drop into the north gully to attain upper south ridge for the last bit of exposed climb in the gully.
+From the notch I saw Melakwa Lake Basin, plus a very faint path coming up the west gully.
+It looked like an easier route but would require entering from Denny Creek through Melakwa Lakes.